Let’s start with the big question: Are trends worth following? Or are they a waste of time?

 Now it’s time to implement what you’ve learned and be trendy in the most strategic way possible.

 On a bonus note.
-Have you seen Pinterest’s trends report?
+Have you seen what Pinterest predicts?

 It’s a good read to help you better understand Pinterest as a visual search engine.

-Their trend report helps us as business owners understand why people are searching for when it comes to their personal and professional lives.
+Their predicts page helps us as business owners understand why people are searching for when it comes to their personal and professional lives.
 This is incredibly insightful information you can take and use as you create your own content (and design your offers).

 Understanding what people search for on Pinterest can give you insight into what people expect to receive from their experiences on social media.
 For example: loungewear is a predicted trend.
 Does this mean you should TALK about loungewear and why you are going to buy some?
 Not necessarily.
 But it DOES mean you could share a story (post or live) of yourself in loungewear starting your business day and make a joke about how comfy casual is the new biz casual.
 Who knows – you could start a trend.